Janash37/simple-simon-says/README.md

 # Simple Simon Says

-An super simple browser-based game based on the classic memory game "Simon".
+A super simple browser-based game based on the classic memory game "Simon".

 **A hosted version of the game can be found here: https://janash37.github.io/simple-simon-says/**